lgaggini/ansible-arch/README.md

 * packages list to be installed for the various roles
 * mail_account (imap and smtp) and cal account

+### Custom systemd user unit
+I have all my user custom systemd units in my [dotfiles repo](https://github.com/lgaggini/dotfiles/tree/master/.config/systemd/user) and I get them in the dotfiles role and in the other roles I enable them.
+They aren't included in the playbook.

 ## Usage
 ### Vagrant playground
 ```bash